XXYZB/VSNet/README.md

 ![alt text](https://github.com/XXYZB/VSNet/blob/main/mask.png)

-# Note: The paper is currently in its pre-proof stage, and the release of our dataset is in the final stages of processing.
-We will provide an update as soon as it becomes available.
+## Please Note: The dataset is available upon request.
+To obtain access, please fill out the provided chart and send it to us via email.
+We will process your request and share the dataset accordingly.

 ## Introduction